FourierTransformer/lua-complete/README.md

 # LuaComplete
-LuaComplete is an experimental code completion helper that uses static analysis to determine variable information (like keys and types).
-It should one day be able to help text editors and IDEs do completion of lua code.
+LuaComplete is an experimental code completion helper that uses static analysis to determine function names, function params, and table keys.
+It should one day be able to help text editors and IDEs do completion of Lua code.
 It follows the client/server model used for auto-completing code and caches analysis for speed.

 # Hopes and Dreams
 I'll try to keep this updated with what's currently working, what I plan to do in the future, and things that are kinda out there.
 ## Working
 LuaComplete can currently help auto-complete:
- * Top-level module functions/variables
+ * Imported module functions, function params, and tables (including subtables!)
- * Lua standard library (except packages)
+ * Lua standard library functions (except the packages module)
- * All levels of module information (sub-table values/functions)
- * Function parameters for Lua functions defined in modules
- * Completions of Lua's 'self' with colon operator (mostly, currently doesn't filter out "self" from function list)
+ * Completion of Lua's 'self' with colon operator (mostly, currently doesn't filter out "self" from function list) in imported modules
- * Table completions (for basic tables)
+ * Table completions in current file (not-including sub-tables...)

 ## In the future
- * Function parameters for Lua functions defined in file
+ * Function parameters for Lua functions (in current file)
  * Add include paths (can then handle project-level modules)
  * Better cache invalidation.
-Re-analyze any modules that may have been updated since analysis.
+Re-analyze any project-level modules that may have been updated since analysis.
  * UTF-8 support for variable names (server currently has a gmatch pattern that doesn't handle UTF-8.)
+ * Subtables in current file.

 ## Longshot
 The following would require full file analysis as opposed to just module-level analysis (some testing would have to be done as to if there is a speed difference):